-If a pupil is in immediate danger or is at risk of harm a referral should be made to IFD and/or the police immediately.
+If a pupil is in immediate danger or is at risk of harm the police or emergency services should be contacted as priority to ensure the child/family's safety and wellbeing.
+A referral should then be made to Sefton Children's Help and Advice Team (CHAT).
 Anybody can make a referral.
+CHAT: 0151 934 4013